 What is the Local Authority Designated Officer (LADO)?

-The LADO works on behalf of Coventry City Council and the Coventry Safeguarding Children Board to address, advice and manage allegations and concerns against staff, carers and volunteers by addressing matters of safety and wellbeing of children and young people.
+The LADO works on behalf of Coventry City Council and the Coventry Safeguarding Children Partnership to address, advise and manage allegations and concerns against staff, carers and volunteers by addressing matters of safety and wellbeing of children and young people.

 The LADO is involved from the initial phase of the allegation through to the conclusion of the case and will: